-- Information about sensitivity analyses derived from financial models that demonstrates that management has considered alternative assumptions - A50.
+- The method of estimation used, including any applicable model and the basis for its selection - Information that has been obtained from models, or from other calculations used to determine estimates recognized or disclosed in the financial statements, including information relating to the underlying data and assumptions used in those models, such as - assumptions developed internally, or - data, such as interest rates, that are affected by factors outside the control of the entity - The effect of any changes to the method of estimation from the prior period - The sources of estimation uncertainty - Fair value information - Information about sensitivity analyses derived from financial models that demonstrates that management has considered alternative assumptions - A49.
 In some cases, the applicable financial reporting framework may require specific disclosures regarding estimation uncertainty.
 Examples follow: - The disclosure of information about the assumptions made about the future and other major sources of estimation uncertainty that give rise to a higher likelihood or magnitude of material adjustment to the carrying amounts of assets and liabilities after the period end.
 Such requirements may be described using terms such as key sources of estimation uncertainty or critical accounting estimates.
 They may relate to accounting estimates that require management's most difficult, subjective, or complex judgments.
 Such judgments may be more subjective and complex, and accordingly, the potential for a consequential material adjustment to the carrying amounts of assets and liabilities may increase, with the number of items of data and assumptions affecting the possible future resolution of the estimation uncertainty.
-Information that may be disclosed includes the following: - The nature of the assumption or other source of estimation uncertainty - The sensitivity of carrying amounts to the methods and assumptions used, including the reasons for the sensitivity - The expected resolution of an uncertainty and the range of reasonably possible outcomes in respect of the carrying amounts of the assets and liabilities affected - An explanation of changes made to past assumptions concerning those assets and liabilities, if the uncertainty remains unresolved - The disclosure of the range of possible outcomes and the assumptions used in determining the range. - The disclosure of specific information, such as - information regarding the significance of fair value accounting estimates to the entity's financial position and performance, and - disclosures regarding market inactivity or illiquidity. - Qualitative disclosures, such as the exposures to risk, and how they arise; the entity's objectives, policies, and procedures for managing the risk and the methods used to measure the risk; and any changes from the previous period of these qualitative concepts. - Quantitative disclosures, such as the extent to which the entity is exposed to risk, based on information provided internally to the entity's key management personnel, including credit risk, liquidity risk, and market risk.
+Information that may be disclosed includes the following: - The nature of the assumption or other source of estimation uncertainty - The sensitivity of carrying amounts to the methods and assumptions used, including the reasons for the sensitivity - The expected resolution of an uncertainty and the range of reasonably possible outcomes in respect of the carrying amounts of the assets and liabilities affected - An explanation of changes made to past assumptions concerning those assets and liabilities, if the uncertainty remains unresolved

+- The disclosure of the range of possible outcomes and the assumptions used in determining the range. - The disclosure of specific information, such as - information regarding the significance of fair value accounting estimates to the entity's financial position and performance, and - disclosures regarding market inactivity or illiquidity. - Qualitative disclosures, such as the exposures to risk, and how they arise; the entity's objectives, policies, and procedures for managing the risk and the methods used to measure the risk; and any changes from the previous period of these qualitative concepts. - Quantitative disclosures, such as the extent to which the entity is exposed to risk, based on information provided internally to the entity's key management personnel, including credit risk, liquidity risk, and market risk.